-SquareForge offers a modular tile system for popular role-playing game systems.
+SquareForge offers a modular tile system for popular pen and paper tabletop role-playing game systems.
 Our tile sets are designed the same way as any isometric 3D video game, with the exception that the tiles are physical.
 There are a total of 60 unique combinations of walls and floors.
 By placing the tiles together, the game master can quickly create dungeons that present the players with strategic game play.
 Reuse the tiles over and over in as many creative layouts as you can imagine!

 There are currently 4 terrain sets available to choose from; Dungeons, Caverns, Forests, and Waters.
-We will introduce new terrain sets as time permits.

 About the Author

 Square Forge is the work of Billy McDaniel.
 Although I use the words, 'we', and 'us' often, the entire project is handled by just one person.
 I have designed all of these tiles, manage the website, sales, support, and work out of my home in Las Vegas.